- Peter Scott & Monica Kong

 5) VIETNAM IS TAKING THIS SERIOUSLY

 Vietnam's battle against COVID-19 started early, with border closures, school suspensions, aggressive quarantine and entry restrictions from the first few cases back in January.
-There is currently a mandatory, 14-day centralized quarantine protocol for anyone who enters the country, regardless of whether or not they are symptomatic.
+This included a mandatory, 14-day centralized quarantine protocol for anyone entering the country, regardless of whether or not they are/were symptomatic.
 They all get tested and provided with food, basic supplies and shelter at one of the military bases or university dorms just outside the city.
 Contacts are quickly traced, cases are tracked and personal details are publicly disclosed.
-As it stands, Vietnam is now stopping all non-essential travellers from entering the country and advising Vietnamese citizens abroad to stay put.

 The lack of privacy policies would not fare well in the western world, but arguably, it has proven to be effective in places like China and Korea.
-These are perhaps questionable compromises, but as a communist society that values the safety and well being of the greater populous over individual rights, these extreme measures may be what it takes to take hold of this virus.
+These are perhaps questionable compromises, but as a communist society that values the safety and well being of the greater populous over individual rights and freedom, these extreme measures may be what it takes to get hold of this virus.

-It may not guarantee containment of the virus and there is still a high probability that cases could surge out of control.
-As the third most populated country in South East Asia, with 96 MILLION inhabitants, it won't take much to spread like wildfire.
-However, compared to some countries, where much less is being done, we feel reassured that Vietnam is, at the very least, doing all they can to keep the numbers at bay.
+As the third most populated country in South East Asia, with 96 MILLION inhabitants, cases could have easily surged out of control.
+However, compared to some countries, where much less was being done, we felt reassured that Vietnam was, at the very least, doing all they could to keep the numbers at bay.

 People may be quick to judge developing countries as unsafe or worse off than its western counterparts.
 You can be one of the richest countries in the world, but without the leadership, the commitment to work together and abide by the rules for the greater good, the pooling of resources and the ability to take action quickly and efficiently, it will not make a difference.
 Money alone will not be the deciding factor in which country succeeds or fails in the battle against contagion.